-Type 1 (T1D, insulin-dependent or juvenile) Type 1 diabetes (T1D) can occur at any age, but most commonly is diagnosed from infancy to the late 30s.
-In this type of diabetes, a person’s pancreas produces little or no insulin.
-T1D occurs when the body’s own defense system (the immune system) attacks and destroys the insulin-producing cells in the pancreas.
+Type 1 diabetes (T1D, insulin-dependent or juvenile) can occur at any age, but most commonly is diagnosed from infancy to the late 30s.
+With T1D, a person’s pancreas produces little or no insulin.
+Although the causes are not entirely known, scientists believe the body’s own defense system (the immune system) attacks and destroys the insulin-producing cells in the pancreas.
 People with T1D must inject insulin several times every day or continually infuse insulin through a pump.

-Gestational Diabetes About 2 to 10 percent of pregnant women develop high blood sugar during pregnancy.
-Although this type of diabetes usually disappears after the birth of the baby, women who have had gestational diabetes are at high risk of developing type 2 diabetes later in life.
+Gestational Diabetes About 2-10 percent of pregnant women develop high blood glucose during pregnancy.
+Although this type of diabetes usually disappears after the birth of the baby, women who have had gestational diabetes are at high risk of developing T2D later in life.

-LADA or Latent Autoimmune Diabetes in Adults (LADA) T1D diagnosed in adults over 30 may be Latent Autoimmune Diabetes in Adults (LADA), sometimes known as Type 1.5 Diabetes.
-LADA is often misdiagnosed as type 2 diabetes because of age, however people with LADA do not have insulin resistance like those with type 2.
-LADA is characterized by age, a gradual increase in insulin necessity, positive antibodies, low C-peptide, lack of family history of type 2 diabetes, and insulin resistance medications being ineffective.
-Treatment for LADA is the same as for type 1 diabetes.
+Latent Autoimmune Diabetes in Adults (LADA) T1D diagnosed in adults over 30 may be Latent Autoimmune Diabetes in Adults, sometimes known as type 1.5 diabetes.
+LADA is often misdiagnosed as T2D because of age, however people with LADA do not have insulin resistance like those with T2D.
+LADA is characterized by age, a gradual increase in insulin necessity, positive antibodies, low C-peptide, lack of family history of T2D, and insulin-resistance medications being ineffective.
+Treatment for LADA is the same as for T1D.